 Plugin Writing Guidance

-When there really is a good use case for a plugin, it’s recommended to start with a clone of the dummy plugin.
+When there really is a good use case for a plugin, it’s recommended to start with a clone of the template plugin.
 It’s well documented and a good place to start from.

 Plugins are a new idea for CRS.
 As such, there aren’t currently any strict rules about what a plugin is and isn’t allowed to do.
 There are definitely fewer rules and restrictions for writing plugin rules than for writing a mainline CRS rule, which is becoming increasingly strict as the project evolves.
 This means that it’s basically possible to do anything in a plugin, especially when there’s no plan to contribute the plugin to the CRS project.